 STANDARD HAND SIGNALS FOR CONTROLLING CRANE OPERATIONS Complies with ASME B30.5-2014 LOWER.
-With arm HOIST.
-With forearm USE MAIN HOIST.
-Tap fist USE WHIPLINE RAISE BOOM, Arm extended downward, vertical, forefinger on head; then use (Auxiliary Hoist).
-Tap extended, fingers closed, forefinger pointing pointing up, move hand regular signals. elbow with one hand: thumb pointing upward. down, move hand in in small horizontal circle. then use regular signals. small horizontal circle MOVE SLOWLY.
+With arm USE MAIN HOIST.
+Tap fist HOIST.
+With forearm USE WHIPLINE RAISE BOOM, Arm extended downward, vertical, forefinger on head; then use (Auxiliary Hoist).
+Tap extended, fingers closed, forefinger pointing thumb pointing upward. pointing up, move hand regular signals. elbow with one hand: down, move hand in in small horizontal circle. then use regular signals. small horizontal circle MOVE SLOWLY.
 Use one hand to give any motion RAISE BOOM AND OWER BOOM AND signal and place other SWING.
 Arm extended, LOWER LOAD, With armi RAISE LOAD, With arm LOWER BOOM, Arm extended, thumb pointing up, flex fingers in and out hand motionless in front extended, thumb pointing point with finger in extended, fingers closed, of hand giving the motion down, flex fingers in and direction of swing of thumb pointing downward signal (hoist slowly as long as load moveme out as long as load boom. shown as an example). is desired movement is desired.
 TRAVEL (Both Tracks).
 Use both fists in front of body, making a circular DOG EVERYTHING.
 EMERGENCY STOP.
 Both TRAVEL.
-Arm extended STOP, Arm extended, palm motion about each other, arms extended, palms forward, hand open and down, move arm back and Clasp hands in front of indicating direction of slightly raised, make forth horizontally. down, move arms back body. travel, forward or and forth horizontally. pushing motion in backward.
+Arm extended STOP, Arm extended, palm motion about each other, arms extended, palms forward, hand open and down, move arm back and Clasp hands in front of indicating direction of down, move arms back forth horizontally. slightly raised, make body. travel, forward or and forth horizontally. pushing motion in backward.
 (For land direction of travel. cranes only.)
 TRAVEL (One Track).
-Lock the track on side indicated RETRACT BOOM by raised fist.
-Travel (Telescoping Boom).
+Lock the track on side indicated RETRACT BOOM by raised fist Travel (Telescoping Boom).
 One EXTEND BOOM RETRACT BOOM EXTEND BOOM opposite track in direction Hand Signal.
 One fist in indicated by circular (Telescoping Booms) (Telescoping Boom) (Telescoping Boom).
-One Hand Signal.
-One front of chest, thumb Both fists in front of body Both fists in front of body motion of other fist, rotated pointing outward and heal of fist tapping chest. vertically in front of body. with thumbs pointing with thumbs pointing fist in front of chest with (For land cranes only.) outward. toward each other. thumb tapping chest.
-Reprinted from ASME B30.5-2014, by permission of The American Society of Mechanical Engineers.
-All Rights Reserved.
+One Hand Signal, One front of chest, thumb Both fists in front of body Both fists in front of body motion of other fist, rotated pointing outward and heal of fist tapping chest. vertically in front of body. with thumbs pointing with thumbs pointing fist in front of chest with (For land cranes only.) outward. toward each other. thumb tapping chest.
 8496-3 FIGURE 2-10